PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 You can add more [deployments](/concepts/deployments/#deployment-declaration-reference) to the `deployments` list in your `prefect.yaml` file and/or by continuing to use the deployment creation wizard.

-For more informationon deployments, check out our [in-depth guide for deploying flows to work pools](/guides/prefect-deploy/).
+For more information on deployments, check out our [in-depth guide for deploying flows to work pools](/guides/prefect-deploy/).